usdoj-crt/beta-ada/_pages/_topics/community-integration.md

 individual’s own health professional, or by a health professional associated with the local disability service system, can also help determine whether community-based services can help someone live in the community.
-{% enddetails %}

-{% details What does it mean to “not oppose” community-based services? %}
+## What does it mean to “not oppose” community-based services?

 People with disabilities do not oppose receiving community-based services if they are willing to receive services at home or in the community instead of in a facility.